jjung11/Mshpy/examples.rst

   from Mshpy import msh_param

-Then you can run msh_param as explained in the documentation.
+Then you can run msh_param as explained in the 'Usage'.

 ::